CiriloRibeiro/pet-feeder/README.md

 # pet-feeder
-A pratical DIY Pet Feeder, suitable for feeding your pet once a day while you are at work
+A pratical DIY Pet Feeder, suitable for feeding your pet once a day while you are at work.

 ## Circuit Diagram